bjt-user/Linux/autojump.md

 A program that learns from your `cd` commands.\
 And even when you do `!` from `nnn`.\
-So it knows which folders you visit frequently and you can jump to it easily with the `j` command.
+So it knows which folders you visit frequently and you can jump to it easily with the `j` command and just the first letters of that folder name.

 #### installation